hydroper/fortoresseXY/README.md

   <img src="./assets/banner.png">
 </p>

-> NOTICE: the logo is currently a copy of the original Fortoresse's game logo with certain modifications at the flags.
+> Disclaimer: the logo is a light modification of the original Fortoresse's game logo by Atelier 801.

 Fortoresse XY is an open world, 2D shooter multiplayer game in early development.